fx74/ALQ/README.md

 Please cite the following paper if you use ALQ in your scientific work:

-Angelo Furfaro, Ludovica Sacco [Adaptive Ladder Queue: Achieving O(1) Amortized Access Time in Practice](https://doi.org/10.1145/3200921.3200925)
+Angelo Furfaro, Ludovica Sacco [Adaptive Ladder Queue: Achieving O(1) Amortized Access Time in Practice](https://doi.org/10.1145/3200921.3200925), SIGSIM-PADS '18 Proceedings of the 2018 ACM SIGSIM Conference on Principles of Advanced Discrete Simulation, Pages 101-104, Rome, Italy — May 23 - 25, 2018.